kanthaus/kanthaus.online/user/pages/25.governance/90.minutes/2018-03-05_Roadmap/item.md

 - Date: 2018-03-05
 - Notary: Matthias
-- Present: Matthias, Isabell, Bodhi, Adam, Kurtis, Michal, Anja, Janina, Laurina, Lise
+- Present: Matthias, Isabel, Bodhi, Adam, Kurtis, Michal, Anja, Janina, Laurina, Lise, Tilmann

 _This meeting was to find out what we can do with regards to the general vision of the house.
 Something bigger than just repairing of the houses; something to remind us why we're actually here._